Skip to main content

 Security Properties

-- Stateless — No token database.
-Tokens are self-contained signed JWTs verified against the trust bundle.
+• Stateless -- No token database; tokens are self-contained signed JWTs

-- Full audit trail — Every token exchange is logged in the authorization decisions audit log.
+• Full audit trail -- Every token exchange is logged

-- Fail-closed — If the signing key is unavailable, exchanges fail.
-If the authorization store is down, delegation is denied.
-If TBAC encounters an internal error in enforce mode, the call is denied.
+• Fail-closed -- If signing key is unavailable, exchanges fail; if authorization store is down, delegation is denied

-- Trust domain enforcement — SPIFFE IDs must belong to the
+• Trust domain enforcement -- SPIFFE IDs must belong to the MeetLoyd trust domain; foreign domains are rejected

-vc+jwtandat+jwttokens — only identity tokens (SVIDs) and user JWTs are accepted as subject tokens for exchange.
+• Token type guards -- Only identity tokens (SVIDs) and user JWTs are accepted as subject tokens for exchange

 Tool-Based Access Control (TBAC)